 This is an English translation of the news release in Japanese on October 12th.

-Kansei Science Research, Skincare Products Research, and Makeup Products Research laboratories of Kao Corporation (Michitaka Sawada, President) have obtained the following research findings during ongoing skin care research focusing on stimulation that generates positive emotions.
+Skincare Products Research, Kansei Science Research, Makeup Products Research and Biological Science Research laboratories of Kao Corporation (Michitaka Sawada, President) obtained the following research findings during ongoing research focusing on stimulation that produces positive emotions.